Johnson Beharry: VC citation and first living recipient since the Vietnam War

-Afterwards
+Post-active military service

 As of 23 September 2006, as a result of his injuries, he still had severe pain in his back and head.
-He continued to be financially supported by the army but was unfit for duty due to the serious nature of his injuries in combat.
+Beharry continued to be financially supported by the Army but was unfit for duty due to the serious nature of his injuries in combat.

-On 26 September 2006 it was reported that he had been promoted to the rank of lance corporal.
+On 26 September 2006 he was promoted to the rank of lance corporal.

 In February 2007 his portrait was presented to the National Portrait Gallery in London by the artist Emma Wesley and has since become part of the gallery's collection.

 On 3 September 2007 Beharry visited the veterans mental health charity Gardening Leave to open the Poppy Collection.

-On 19 May 2007 Beharry brought the FA Cup onto the field at the new Wembley Stadium before the final between Chelsea and Manchester United.
+On 19 May 2007 Beharry carried the FA Cup onto the pitch at the new Wembley Stadium before the final between Chelsea and Manchester United.

-On 11 November 2008 Beharry acted as an escort to 110-year-old Harry Patch, then one of only three remaining British survivors of the First World War, at the Cenotaph in London's Whitehall to commemorate the 90th anniversary of the signing of the armistice which ended that conflict.
+On 11 November 2008 Beharry served as an escort to 110-year-old Harry Patch, then one of only three remaining British survivors of the First World War, at The Cenotaph in London's Whitehall to commemorate the 90th anniversary of the signing of the armistice which ended that conflict.
 On 11 November 2009, Beharry, and Mark Donaldson—the first recipient of the Victoria Cross for Australia (though not the first Australian recipient of the Victoria Cross)—handed a wreath to the Queen during a service in Westminster Abbey which marked the deaths in 2009 of the last three veterans of the First World War resident in the United Kingdom, Bill Stone, Henry Allingham and Harry Patch.
 The wreath was then laid on the Tomb of the Unknown Warrior.

 In December 2008 he drove his car into a lamppost at 100 mph in a suicide attempt, depressed and haunted by nightmares of his time in Iraq.
 He escaped unharmed and sought help from the organization Combat Stress.
-He later spoke out urging similarly affected veterans to do the same.
+He later spoke out urging similarly affected veterans to seek help.